-It’s one thing if you’re sending a personal email to a prospect or customer — but if you’re sending mass emails, you’re not going to get very far if 90% of your messages get blocked before they ever reach their intended recipient.
+It’s one thing if you’re sending a personal email — but if you’re sending mass emails, you’re not going to get very far if 90% of your messages get blocked as spam before they ever reach their intended recipient.

 There are so many spam trigger words, someone could write a nice thick book about them.
 Emails that promise untold riches and exclusive rewards reserved only for a special elite few.
 Remember that prince from Nigeria?

 Let’s get into our list of words to avoid in email subject lines, so you can stay miles away from the spam folder.

 As with anything in life (except for maybe poker) you want to be open and honest with people.
 Be direct, be humble, avoid bragging and boasting.

 When writing an email subject line, avoid words and phrases like the ones below so you can actually get your message in front of the people you want to reach:

 Cheer up.
 ZoomInfo ensures email addresses in your contact database are fresh & up-to-date.

 Almost everything that’s associated with a dollar sign — think of your local used car salesman.
 You not only look sleazy in your email marketing, but the spam filters are sure to pick these up and they’ll never reach their destination.